And greetings once again, music lovers and thrill seekers.

 Thank you.

-She um but she did not recommend him.
+But she did not recommend him.

 However, she was playing a victim card last night.

-Most of her supporters are well, a good number.
+Most of her supporters are, well, a good number.

-I don't know if it's most, but I'd say it's well over half of her supporters are women.
+I don't know if it's most, but I'd say it's well over half of her supporters are women, feminist women, who were serious about wanting to see a woman president in their lifetime.

 And what happened in this campaign was a microcosm of what's happened to these kinds of women their whole lives.

-They have they have accepted the promises of feminism.
+They have accepted the promises of feminism.

-They have abandoned family uh considerations, most of them put off family and relationships, and they went full bore into corporate America, started wearing a pantsuits and tried to get where they wanted to go, crushed the black ceiling or the uh the uh glass ceiling.
+Most of them put off family and relationships, and they went full bore into corporate America, started wearing the pantsuits, and tried to get where they wanted to go, crush the black ceiling or the glass ceiling.

 And what happened?

-As it always happened in their lives, some young, good looking, charismatic guy applies for a job in the office, and he gets promoted over these women who've been there and they doing it following the rules as they as they believe, because he's better looking, because he's younger, because he's a man, and lo and behold, it happened to him in this campaign.
+As it always happened in their lives, some young, good-looking, charismatic guy applies for a job in the office and he gets promoted over these women who've been there and what are they doing and following the rules as they believe because he's better looking, because he's younger, because he's a man.

-This guy's not qualified, and the Hillary people think that she is because as you know, when she says, I've spent 35 years of my life fighting for child care.
+And the Hillary people think that she is because, you know, when she says, I've spent 35 years of my life fighting for child care, we still don't have it.

-So she's an admitting a failure, but it's the fight that she wants to tell people that she's engaged in.
+So she's admitting a failure, but it's the fight that she wants to tell people that she's engaged in.

 So that equals experience.